creatorcao/creatorcao.github.io/_posts/2022-08-09-image-transformer.md

 **Cons**
 1. Specifically designed for images.
 2. It has a domain-specific design and is not scalable for it to be domain agnostic.
 CNN uses pixel arrays where each pixel represents varying importance and is domain-specific.
-3. CNN lacks a global understanding of the images.
+3. It lacks a global understanding of the images.
 It only looks for the presence of the image's features and does not understand the structural dependency between its features.
 4. Computationally expensive: each pixel bears varying importance for the target task, which causes redundancy in both computation and representations.

 &nbsp;<br>